 Is My Testosterone Normal?

-Testosterone Levels by Age: Reference Table#
+Testosterone Levels by Age

-Age-adjusted testosterone reference data compiled from Travison et al. 2017 (nonobese cohort), Schlegel et al. 2022, and the Endocrine Society Clinical Practice Guidelines.
+Age-adjusted reference data compiled from Travison et al. 2017 (nonobese cohort), Schlegel et al. 2022, and the Endocrine Society Clinical Practice Guidelines.

 | Age | Median (ng/dL) | Age-Adjusted Low* | Endocrine Society Low |